tortiz7/Kura-QuikBuks-Automated-Deployment---WL2/README.md

 ### Launch EC2 Instances
 - **Why**: EC2 instances are required to run Jenkins and host the application, providing the necessary computational resources.
-- **How**: Deployed two EC2 instances: one for Jenkins and one for the Elastic Beanstalk environment.
+- **How**: I deployed two EC2 instances: one for Jenkins and one for the Elastic Beanstalk environment.

 ### Install Jenkins
 - **Why**: Jenkins automates the build and deployment pipeline.
-It pulls code from GitHub, tests it, and handles deployment.
+It pulls code from GitHub, tests it, and handles deployment once the Jenkinsfile is configured to do so.
 - **How**: I ran a script that installed Python 3.7, the deadsnakes repository, and Jenkins.
 I then logged into Jenkins and added the necessary plugins to integrate with GitHub and other tools.
 I then hooked my GitHub into Jenkins so that it could pull the source code from my repository.

 ### Create `system_resources_test.sh` Script